Skip to additional navigation Skip to content

 Prudential Indicators for External Debt

-30. The Capital Financing table above identifies that the Council may need to externally borrow over the MTFS if it is not possible to internally borrow.
-This would result in borrowing costs.
-Anticipated levels of external borrowing are reflected in the figures.
+1. The Capital Financing table above identifies that the Council will not need to externally borrow over the MTFS instead choosing to internally borrow.
+Whilst this means that no external borrowing costs (interest/debt management) are incurred, there is an

 • Municipal Bond Agency